tchoo-oracle/jms-livelabs-staging-developer/java-management/set-up-of-management-agent-linux/set-up-of-management-agent-linux.md

 In this lab, you will:

-- Configure a response file
-- Install a management agent on a Linux compute instance host
+- Install a management agent on a Linux host
 - Verify management agent
-- Configure Java Usage Tracker
 - Tag Management Agent and Compute Instance
 - Monitor the Java runtime(s) and Java application(s) in JMS